Num142857/alili.tech/content/archive/Block chain/使用Eggjs(koa)& web3.js开发你的以太坊Dapp.md

       this.setProvider();
       // Get the initial account balance so it can be displayed.
       // 使用web3.js 与只能合约交互
-      this.web3.eth.getAccounts(function(err, accs) {
+      this.web3.eth.getAccounts(function (err, accs) {
         if (err != null) {
-          console.log('There was an error fetching your accounts.');
+          console.log("There was an error fetching your accounts.");
-          reject('There was an error fetching your accounts.');
+          reject("There was an error fetching your accounts.");
           return;
         }

         if (accs.length === 0) {
+          console.log(
-          console.log("Couldn't get any accounts!
-Make sure your Ethereum client is configured correctly.");
+            "Couldn't get any accounts!
+Make sure your Ethereum client is configured correctly."
+          );
+          reject(
-          reject("Couldn't get any accounts!
-Make sure your Ethereum client is configured correctly.");
+            "Couldn't get any accounts!
+Make sure your Ethereum client is configured correctly."
+          );
           return;
         }
         this.accounts = accs;